EmmS21/Prompts/MarketingAgent.md

 ## Context

 Create a list of possible paths each of these personas: {persona} could take to learn about {business_name} with an intention to change careers.
-Think of these paths as things this persona could read, sites they could visit and content they could search for while either:

-i. deciding to learn how to code/software engineering ii. deciding what to use to learn iii. finding support communities and other options
+Think of paths as different things a person could search for on Google that could indicate a strong intent to interact with the products or services offered by the business in question

 For each path, create an imaginary user who is {persona} and browse through internet content they could interact with based on the context given to you.
 Do this for each persona